 In 1883, William LeBaron Jenney was appointed by the Home Insurance Company in New York to style a tall, fireproof building for his or her Chicago headquarters.
 His revolutionary design used an inner skeleton of vertical columns, and horizontal beams created out of steel.
 This was in stark distinction to earlier structures, which were supported by thick masonry walls.
 Steel wasn’t only lighter than brick, but it might carry a lot of weight.
 With this new methodology of construction, lighter masonry walls could be “hung,” a small amount like curtains, from the steel frame.
 As a result, the walls of the building did not should be as thick, and the structure could be abundant higher without collapsing under its weight.
 Buildings with this sort of frame could also have a lot of windows because the steel frame supported the building’s weight and the stone or brick exterior only acted as a “skin” to safeguard against weather.

 The primary Skyscraper

 Jenney’s achievement paved the means for the work of a group of architects and engineers that may become called the Chicago School; together, they might develop the trendy skyscraper over the past years of the 19th century and the first years of the twentieth.
-Several necessary members of this group worked at just the once in Jenney’s office, together with Daniel Burnham (who would last to design New York Town’s iconic Flatiron Building), John Root and Louis Sullivan.
-Though New York would later become known for taking skyscrapers to new heights, Chicago has retained its title because the birthplace of the skyscraper, because of Jenney and the rest of the Chicago School.
-The primary of these historic buildings, Jenney’s Home Insurance Building, was demolished in 1931 to form way for the Field Building (currently referred to as the LaSalle Bank Building).
+Several permanent members of this group worked at just the once in Jenney’s office, together with Daniel Burnham (who would last to design New York Town’s iconic Flatiron Building), John Root and Louis Sullivan.
+Though New York would later become known for taking skyscrapers to new heights, Chicago has retained its title because of the birthplace of the skyscraper, because of Jenney and the rest of the Chicago School.
+The primary of these historic buildings, Jenney’s Home Insurance Building, was demolished in 1931 to form the way for the Field Building (currently referred to as the LaSalle Bank Building).